SashaKuperman1973/TestDataFramework/README.md

       ...{populate/test}
     }

+NOTE: root namespace is TestDataFramework.
+The PopulatorFactory is in namespace TestDataFramework.Factories.

 Of course replace all values with what you need.
 Currently you need to specify the default catalogue.
 For the next iteration I plan to associate specification of the catalogue with the individual class/type being populated, which would override this value.
 For now, if you need multiple databases in play at the same time you should nest the